awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 1. On the **General** tab for the distribution, confirm that **Distribution Status** has changed to **Deployed**\.
 If you try to use an alternate domain name before the updates to your distribution have been deployed, the links that you create in the following steps might not work\.

 1. Configure the DNS service for the domain to route traffic for the domain, such as example\.com, to the CloudFront domain name for your distribution, such as d111111abcdef8\.cloudfront\.net\.
-The method that you use depends on whether you're using Amazon Route 53 as the DNS service provider for the domain:
+The method that you use depends on whether you're using Route 53 as the DNS service provider for the domain:
-**Amazon Route 53**
+**Route 53**
 Create an alias resource record set\.
-With an alias resource record set, you don't pay for Amazon Route 53 queries\.
+With an alias resource record set, you don't pay for Route 53 queries\.
 In addition, you can create an alias resource record set for the root domain name \(example\.com\), which DNS doesn't allow for CNAMEs\.
 For more information, see [Routing Queries to an Amazon CloudFront Distribution](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-cloudfront-distribution.html) in the *Amazon Route 53 Developer Guide*\.
 **Another DNS service provider**
 Use the method provided by your DNS service provider to add a CNAME resource record set to the hosted zone for your domain\.
 This new CNAME resource record set will redirect DNS queries from your domain \(for example, www\.example\.com\) to the CloudFront domain name for your distribution \(for example, d111111abcdef8\.cloudfront\.net\)\.
 For more information, see the documentation provided by your DNS service provider\.
 If you already have an existing CNAME record for your domain name, update that resource record set or replace it with a new one that points to the CloudFront domain name for your distribution\.